 As Thanksgiving approaches, our thoughts naturally turn to traditions—national traditions like the Macy’s Thanksgiving Day Parade and our own personal traditions, which in my family means kielbasa and apple pie, going to the local Christmas tree farm, and my family members pretending to be shocked when I decline a serving of carrots for the 28th year in a row.
 (And, of course, my mother’s mashed potatoes, over which I rhapsodized in a previous post.)

 We all have traditions, but where did they come from?
 When we deep-fry the turkey or add a spiral ham to the menu, it may not seem particularly innovative.
 But the technology behind these yummy traditions had to come from somewhere.
-While doing some Thanksgiving-inspired Googling, I came across a fun video from History on the invention of deep-fried turkeys, turduckens, and honey baked hams.
+While doing some Thanksgiving-inspired Googling, I came across some fun videos from History.com on the invention of deep-fried turkeys and turduckens.

 While we may not know who invented the deep-fried turkey, we can take a look at Harry Hoenselaar’s patent (#2470078A) for an “apparatus for slicing ham on the bone.”
 Hoenselaar’s invention was ingeniously created out of various objects found around his home—a pie tin, brackets, a hand drill, and a broom handle, to name a few.
 The patent application reads: